A faster algorithm for the limited-capacity many-to-many point matching in one dimension: Preliminaries

-Firstly, we briefly describe the algorithm in \cite{ColanDamian}.
-The running time of their algorithm is $O(n \log n)$ and $O(n)$ for the unsorted and sorted point sets $S$ and $T$, respectively.
-We denote by $C(q)$ the cost of a minimum MM for the set of the points $\left\{p\in S\cup T\right|p\leq q\}$.
-The algorithm in \cite{ColanDamian} computes $C(q)$ for all points $q$ in $S\cup T$.
-Let $m$ be the largest point in $S \cup T$, then the cost of the minimum MM between $S$ and $T$ is equal to $C(m)$.
+Firstly, we briefly describe the algorithm given by Colannino et al. \cite{ColanDamian}, which computes a minimum-cost MM between two sets $S$ and $T$ (all points $p\in S\cup T$ have infinite capacity).
+The running time of their algorithm is $O(n \log n)$ and $O(n)$ for the unsorted and sorted point set $S\cup T$, respectively.
+We denote by $C(q)$ the cost of a minimum-cost MM for the set of the points $\{p\in S\cup T:p\leq q\}$.
+Their proposed algorithm computes $C(q)$ for all the points $q$ in $S\cup T$.
+Let $m$ be the largest point in $S \cup T$, then the cost of the minimum-cost MM between $S$ and $T$ is equal to $C(m)$.

-\begin{lemma} Let $b<c$ be two points in $S$, and $a<d$ be two points in $T$ such that $a\leq b<c\leq d$.
-Then a minimum cost many-to-many matching that contains $(a,c)$ does not contain $(b,d)$, and vice versa (Fig. \ref{fig:2}(a)) \cite{ColanDamian}. \end{lemma}
+\begin{lemma} \cite{ColanDamian} Let $b<c$ be two points in $S$, and $a<d$ be two points in $T$ such that $a\leq b<c\leq d$.
+Then, a minimum-cost MM that contains $(a,c)$ does not contain $(b,d)$, and vice versa (Fig. \ref{fig:2}(a)). \end{lemma}